chaitu65c/reddit_guide/README.md

 The process for finding a Full-Time Job is usually very similar to finding an Internship.
 There’s three main differences are:

-1. The questions that are asked in interviews are usually harder.
+1. **Harder Questions**.
 Ex: Google usually asks Leetcode Mediums to Hards + the special Leetcode Hard question that Google asks it’s applicants (they create a new one every year).

-2. There’s more to the process aka more rounds.
-For example, Microsoft makes interns do 2 rounds while New Grads do 4 rounds during the onsite part of the process.
+2. **More Rounds of Interviewing**: For example, Microsoft makes interns do 2 rounds while New Grads do 4 rounds during the onsite part of the process.

-3. Compensation, Interns usually get an hourly rate and, possibly, a housing stipedd.
+3. **Compensation**: Interns usually get an hourly rate and, possibly, a housing stipedd.
 New grads, however, are given a yearly salary and, possibly, a sign-on bonus, stocks, and benefits e.g. health insurance, vacation days, etc.

 The process for finding a Full-time Job won’t really change as much as finding an internship, but keep in mind that the bar is higher.
 This is probably the biggest reason why you should look into interning early; by getting an offer at the place you like, you don’t necessarily need to go through the daunting process of finding a full-time role unless you want to negotiate for a higher compensation package.